dualra1n/dualra1n/README.md

 # Common Issues

  ramdisk-submodule
-- A9 : Everything works except camera, microphone and gyroscope.
+- A9 : Everything works except Camera, Microphone and Gyroscope.
 (Can be fixed with ldrestart or by using iOS 14.2)

-- A10/11: Home button is not working currently and camera, micro, girosc.
+- A10/11: Home button is not working currently and Camera, Audio, Microphone, Vibration does NOT work at the moment.
 You can use tweaks like GesturesXV to simulate iPhone X gestures.  also activating assesive touch on the first ios before you dualboot, and when you boot into the second ios you will have activated the assesive touch on the second ios.

 - iPhone X: Touchscreen does not work.